api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 round to filter out non-qualifying bids:

 - If there is no transaction count in the state, drop all the bids
-- If the bid was recently awarded.
-All bids placed in `exclusiveAuctionSeconds` window following the awarded bid are dropped.
 - Drop all inactive bids.
 These are bids that have already been awarded.
 - Drop all bids that do not satisfy the condition based on the latest off-chain data point of the dAPI.
 - Drop all bids that have expired or will expire soon.
 Bids that expire in 15s are discarded, because the maximum time the bid can be expedited is 15s.
 This is to prevent griefing the awarded bids.

 Qualifying bids across **all proxies** are merged together, the auctioneer then selects the winning bids based on the following criteria: